gordonrl/mcc-carpools/README.md

 11. Repeat weekly

 ***P.S.
-This software will only work if file format stays the same.
+This software will only work if the file format stays the same.
 If you do something like changing the questions (even just the wording of them!) on the Google Form or changing the format of the list of dues paying members the software will not work properly!!!!!
 If you need to do this either email me so I can edit the software or have a go at it yourself if you know what you're doing***

 # FAQ